Previous Post: Day 5 – Barranco To Karanga

-Mawenzi – an interesting diversion but we had our own summit to worry about!
-Well, not exactly worry but it still had to be done.
-This was not my first time at this altitude – the year before I had walked up and then over Saribung La in the Himalayas.
+Mawenzi – an interesting diversion, but we had our own summit to worry about!
+Well, not precisely worry, but it still had to be done.
+This was not my first time at this altitude – the year before, I had walked up and over Saribung La in the Himalayas.
 It was 160 meters higher than Uhuru Peak.
 My walk to the top of Chimborazo (6240) in Ecuador back in 2009 was the highest I will ever get to.
-That same trip I had also climbed Cotopaxi which is just a bit higher than Kibo.
-A Cordillera Blanca climb had also taken me to 6100.
+On that same trip, I also climbed Cotopaxi, which is just a bit higher than Kibo.
+A Cordillera Blanca climb had also taken me to 6034.

 In six days of easy to moderate walking from Lemosho Glades (2389 m/7838′) to Barafu Camp (4662 m/15295′), we had gone up 2273 m/ 7457′ in altitude.
 All five of us were doing fine; no one had exhibited any signs of altitude sickness.

-Still, you never know how your body is going to react to the increasing altitude.we just had to relax – and try to sleep – until our 11:00p.m. wake-up and then start our walk in the dark.
+Still, you never know how your body will react to the increasing altitude.
+We just had to relax – and try to sleep – until our 11:00p.m. wake-up and then start our walk in the dark.

 On our ascent, we would be accompanied by our three guides – Dixon, Yusuph, and Majura.
 Also along for the climb were Fella and George, the two members of the Popote team who had taken care of us in the dining tent, bringing in the food from the cook tent, providing us with hot water – anything they could do to make things easy and comfortable for us.
 So – five trekkers and five support staff.

 However, we did not do the oximeter readings at Barafu!
-Perhaps the thought was that the blood oxygen saturation level readings might be a bit lower than the 90+ that we had scored on the two previous evenings.
-Why give us another thing to worry about as we went off to our tents after supper and tried to get a bit of rest before our midnight wake-up call!
+Perhaps the thought was that the blood oxygen saturation readings might be slightly lower than the 90+ we had scored on the previous two evenings.
+Why give us another thing to worry about as we went off to our tents after supper and tried to get some rest before our midnight wake-up call?